Teen's mother disputes Iran, says she died of blows to head | Entertainment

 In her video message, she said that the forensics report showed that Nika had died from repeated blows to the head.

-The following morning, the family searched for Nika at police stations and prisons, but had no word of here whereabouts for nine days.
+The following morning, the family searched for Nika at police stations and prisons, but had no word of her whereabouts for nine days.

 Since the confirmation of her death, Nika has emerged as another icon of the protests, alongside Amini.